BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

         Called on every frame to check whether the subject has entered any defined area or reached a specific position in the camera feed.

-        Available area triggers (return True when the subject is detected):
+        Available area triggers (return True if the area is marked as a TRIGGER area and a subject is detected within it):
         - cam.area1_is_triggered
         - cam.area2_is_triggered
         - cam.area3_is_triggered